md-rashid-ahmad/aws-devops-zero-to-hero/day-9/README.md

 ---------------
 Buckets
 -------
-A bucket is a container for objects stored in Amazon S3.
+A bucket is a container for storing objects in an Amazon S3.
 You can store any number of objects in a bucket and can have up to 100 buckets in your account.

 When you create a bucket, you enter a bucket name and choose the AWS Region where the bucket will reside.
 After you create a bucket, you cannot change the name of the bucket or its Region.
 Bucket names must follow the bucket naming rules.
 You can also configure a bucket to use S3 Versioning or other storage management features.